-I get emails outlining that:
+I often get emails sharing the following:

 “After a successful, long-standing career as a top executive with (insert big company name here), I find myself having to look for a new position.
 I need to get my resume in order, fast.”

-“I haven’t updated my resume for years and now my company is letting me go; can you help?”
+“I haven’t updated my resume for years and now my company is letting me go – can you help?”

 What is surprising – shocking even – is that smart, savvy, and strategic executives are finding themselves ill-prepared for a job loss.
 No job search plans have been carefully considered….no career tools are ready to go… no networking has taken place to lay the groundwork for future opportunities.